sy-harabi/sy-harabi.github.io/_posts/2024-08-09-Optimizing-Early-Game-Part-One-Selecting-Remotes.md

 ## 4. Why Selecting Remotes?

-As I said earlier, balancing earning vs using is important.
-And at the same time, we should spawn miners and haulers before we start to spawn upgraders.
-Then how can we know when is the time to stop spawning miners and haulers and start to spawn upgraders?
-To know that, we should do some calculation and decide how many sources we should harvest.
+As mentioned earlier, balancing energy production (earning) and energy consumption (using) is crucial.
+At the same time, it's important to prioritize spawning miners and haulers before transitioning to spawning upgraders.
+But how do we determine when it's time to stop spawning miners and haulers and start focusing on upgraders?
+To make this decision, we need to perform some calculations to determine the optimal number of sources to harvest.

 ## 5. Calculation